bastiroid/sharedoc/Software requirements.md

 Normal flow:

-  1. User selects the option to delete documents
+i.
+User selects the option to delete documents
-  2. The document view is shown and the document can be edited (if the user owns the document or has privilege to edit it)
+i.
+The document view is shown and the document can be edited (if the user owns the document or has privilege to edit it)
-  3. The user closes the document when edits are done
+i.
+The user closes the document when edits are done

 What can go wrong: